huanglinan/ICar/README.md

 ```

-for PostgreSQL you might like to change user/password to conenct the DB server to do this go to
+for PostgreSQL you might like to change some env properties to connect your PostgresSQL Server to do so go to
 - open ICarSevice/.env

 and change those config